benchristel/marss/README.md

 - Parse dates from headings and set `pubDate`
 - Generate HTML changelogs
 - Add `location` config field and add links to headings
+- let user configure a timezone for dates

 </details>